Fortnite announces a $100 million prize pool for 2018

 Of course, tournament organizers have already made attempts at hosting Fortnite competitions.
 The most recent example would be a string of showmatches by Esports Arena and a popular Twitch streamer Tyler “Ninja” Blevins.
 The entire event focused on Ninja who had to play 10 consecutive Fortnite games with a $2,5000 bounty on his head.
 Competitors from all over the world went after him, but the streamer still managed to win a single game, which is a no small feat to manage, considering he had to go through a throng of bloodthirsty players.

 The event was a lot of fun, but Fortnite esports will likely follow a different direction.
-After all, if the entire field is composed of players that are as skilled as Ninja, it’s hard to put the spotlight on just one of them.
+After all, if the entire field is composed of the Fortnite best players that are as skilled as Ninja, it’s hard to put the spotlight on just one of them.
 Still, Epic Games wouldn’t announce a $100 million prize pool without a good idea of where to take their IP.
 And while details aren’t there yet, this is already looking like the dawn of Fortnite esports.